-Fareway To Buy Sunshine Foods in Tea
+Fareway Grocery Store Set to Open in Tea

-Fareway to Buy Sunshine Foods in Tea
+Fareway Grocery Store to Open in Tea

-Residents in Tea will see a change in their grocery store.
-According to Sioux Falls Business, Fareway Stores is buying Sunshine Foods in Tea.
+Residents in Tea will see a change in their grocery store later this month.
+According to Sioux Falls Business, Fareway Stores purchased Sunshine Foods in Tea last year.

 Owners Kyle and Deb Svanda helped open Sunshine Foods in 2006 and have been with the store since after buying out their partners.
 Fareway has been expanding in the region for the past few years opening their second Sioux Falls location at 41st Street and Sycamore Avenue and a new store in Harrisburg.